odt1/SISR/docs/getting-started/installation.md

 (Note yes, you can rename the shortcut, just make sure to keep the `--marker` argument and that the SISR executable is located at a stable path that does not change between runs)

+??? info "CEF Debugging Port"

+    SISR uses Steam’s CEF debugging functionality located at port `8080`.
+    _Steam does not provide an easy way to permanently change this port._
+    If something else is using it (or it’s blocked), SISR may not work as expected.

 ## ➡️ Next steps